ChristopherMNeal/volunteer_tracker/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in  using a SQL database and routing in Ruby using Sinatra.
-The user can add volunteer projects and their volunteers to the site._
+The user can add projects and volunteers to the site._

 ## Database Schema

 ![image_of_database_schema](./public/volunteer_tracker_db_schema.png)

+## System Requirements

+* Ruby v2.6.5 recommended
+* Postgres 12.9
+_(Note: Ruby gem dependencies will be installed automatically by Bundler.)_

 ## Setup/Installation Requirements

-* Clone the GitHub [repository](https://github.com/christophermneal/volunteer_tracker) or download and open the Zip on your local machine.
+* Clone the GitHub repository: [https://github.com/christophermneal/volunteer_tracker](https://github.com/christophermneal/volunteer_tracker)
 * From the main project directory, enter `bundle install` in the terminal to populate gems.
 * To create a database, type in your terminal:
       `createdb volunteer_tracker`